KiranMantha/plumejs/README.md

 1. Require Nodejs version 11.0.0 or above
 2. Run `npm install -g yo generator-plumejs`
 3. After completing installation run `yo plumejs` in your destination folder.
-This will ask you about your project name and description and will install all your required dependencies.
+This will ask you about your project name, description and type of bundler for your project.
+After that it will install all the required dependencies.
 4. After all the dependencies were installed, you can run application using command `npm start`.

 # Starter templates